operator-framework/enhancements/enhancements/scorecard-metadata.md

 For the purpose of this enhancement, scorecard would assume that its test metadata would be in the same bundle image as the operator image.

+This proposal would require the operator-registry github repo to contain a golang API that can be used by the SDK to add scorecard metadata into a bundle image.

+The SDK scorecard is just one example of the type of metadata that might be added into the bundle image using the proposed operator-registry golang API.

-The operator-registry API would need to be updated to support an ability to add custom metadata such as what scorecard would need into a bundle image.
-The API would also need to support updating or removing custom metadata from a bundle image.
+The proposed operator-registry golang API would also need to support updating or removing custom metadata from a bundle image.

 ## Proposal